ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 			button/
 			...
 		tickets/
-			(functional tests for specific issues tracker [tickets](http://dev.ckeditor.com/report), bugs which are not related to any specific features or are related to multiple features and plugins) 10146/
+			(functional tests for specific [tickets](http://dev.ckeditor.com/report) which are not related to any specific features or are related to multiple features and plugins) 10146/
 			10212/
 			...